CumulusNetworks/docs/content/version/cumulus-linux-30/Layer-3-Features/Introduction-to-Routing-Protocols.md

 the time it takes to detect the change.
 For example, how quickly can a routing protocol be expected to act when there is a link failure.
 Routing protocols classify changes into two kinds: hard changes such as link failures, and soft changes such as a peer dying silently.
-They’re classified differently because protocols provide different mechanisms for dealing with these failures.
+They're classified differently because protocols provide different mechanisms for dealing with these failures.